More about: Day Trips to Alpujarra from Granada

 A guided tour departs from the heart of Granada to take travellers through the stunning unspoilt landscapes and traditional villages of southern Spain.

-1. How to book an excursion to the Alpujarra from Granada
+How to book an excursion to the Alpujarra from Granada

-In my experience, the best way to sign up for this type of experience and get the most out of it is to hire the services of a local company, with expert guides who know their town and the surrounding area inside out.
+In my experience, the best way to sign up for this type of experience and get the most out of it is to hire the services of a local company, with expert guides who know your town and the surrounding area inside out.

 Due to the distance between the two destinations, excursions to the Alpujarra from Granada usually take between 8 and 10 hours.